Masahiro Tanaka’s stellar start carries the Yankees to a 7-0 win over the Mariners

 Instead of a pitching duel, it became a pitching lesson.

-The veteran “role model” showing the rookie what it takes to have consistent success at baseball’s highest level, offering a clinic in composure and command.
-The rookie showing that he still is an unfinished product when it comes to navigating the difficulties of a different style of baseball.
+The veteran “role model” — Yankees right-hander Masahiro Tanaka — showing the rookie what it takes to have consistent success at baseball’s highest level, offering a clinic in composure and command.
+The rookie — Mariners lefty Yusei Kikuchi — showing that he still is an unfinished product when it comes to navigating the difficulties of a different style of baseball.

 It was the eighth time Seattle has been shut out this season.
 The team’s streak of four straight series wins also ended with the defeat.

-The starting-pitching matchup between veteran right-hander Masahiro Tanaka and rookie left-hander Yusei Kikuchi offered a level of intrigue, particularly back home in their native Japan where a matchup of Japanese pitchers in Major League Baseball is a rare treat to savor and was broadcast nationwide.
+The starting-pitching matchup between Tanaka and Kikuchi offered a level of intrigue, particularly back home in their native Japan, where a matchup of Japanese pitchers in Major League Baseball is a rare treat to savor and was broadcast nationwide.

 But there wasn’t much similar about their performances on the evening or the season.